ethereum/EIPs/EIPS/eip-1155User.md

         uint256 id
     ) external view returns (uint256);

-    /// @notice set the user and expires of a NFT
+    /// @notice set the user of a NFT
     /// @dev The zero address indicates there is no user
     /// Throws if `tokenId` is not valid NFT
     /// @param user  The new user of the NFT